No-Credit-Check Apartment Rental Alternatives

 Avoid running up your credit cards.
 While it may be tempting to pull out your charge card, the higher the balance you carry, the harder paying it off will be.
 Carrying a lower balance on your line of credit shows lenders, credit bureaus, and landlords that you are responsible with your money.

 Your credit history is extremely important.
 Lenders, service providers, and even prospective employers will largely consider your spending habits and your debt management when determining if you are a liability or an asset.
 Landlords also take the credit history into consideration when they’re determining whether or not they should lease the property to prospective rental applicants--but as we’ve seen there are many ways to rent an apartment without a credit check.

 It is important to note, however, that not every strategy will work for every person.
 The needs of each individual vary, as do the requirements of a property owner.

 Speak to your prospective landlord and be open about your credit history.
 Let the property owner know what your situation is and why you haven’t established credit yet.
 Discuss what options he or she might consider in lieu of a credit report.
 Figure out which option will work best for you – and your landlord – so that you can successfully secure a lease with no credit check.

 How Nova Credit can help you establish credit

 A credit score is important for anyone who resides in the U.S., permanent residents and non-residents, alike.
-While you can take the steps above to build your credit, you can now use Nova Credit to translate your international credit history into an equivalent report for U.S. lenders.
+While you can take the steps above to build your credit, you can now use Nova Credit to translate your foreign credit history into an equivalent report for U.S. lenders.
 Companies partner with Nova Credit to incorporate that information directly into their application process and make it easier for you to get approved for credit cards, loans and other products including apartments.
 Once you establish a U.S. credit account using the credit you’ve earned, you can start building a local credit history.

 Nova Credit currently connects to credit bureaus in Australia, Brazil, Canada, India, Mexico, Nigeria, South Korea and the UK.